Punjabi Rajma Masala with 10 Tips for best taste

 Want to make the Best Rajma masala at home? then this authentic Punjabi Rajma masala recipe is for you.

-Punjabi Rajma Masala, is a creamy curry made with kidney beans and whole spices is a classic in North Indian cuisine.
+Punjabi Rajma Masala, a creamy curry made with kidney beans and whole spices is a classic in North Indian cuisine.

-Today’s post is a guide to make the Rajma masala easily at home, with minimum ingredients that are available in the Indian kitchen and without any special cooking skills.
+Today’s post is a guide to making the Rajma masala easily at home, with minimum ingredients that are available in the Indian kitchen and without any special cooking skills.
 With this recipe, even an amateur will not go wrong.

 What is Punjabi Rajma Masala?